-- Connect the saw to a power source using the proper size extension cord; see SELECT AN EXTENSION CORD.

-- Push in switch lock out button

-- Squeeze and hold the trigger switch.
+- Connect the saw to a power source using the proper size extension cord; see SELECT AN EXTENSION CORD. - Grip both handles firmly. - Push and hold the trigger lock out button with your right hand thumb. - Squeeze and hold the trigger switch.